4 minute read.Last Modified 2022-09-15 14:52 EDT

 TrueNAS is now accessible and configured to store, share, and back up your data!

 If you need to expand the system capabilities, see the remaining article about additional Applications.
 When you’re ready to fine-tune the system configuration or learn more about the advanced features, see the remaining sections in the TrueNAS CORE and Enterprise section.
-These sections are organized in order of appearance in the TrueNAS interface, with additional topics for 3rd party solutions, API reference guide, official notices from iXsystems, Inc, and community recommendations.
+These sections are organized in order of appearance in the TrueNAS interface, with additional topics for 3rd party solutions, API reference guide, and community recommendations.